Rescue buoy (Luftwaffe): History

-The buoys were developed for flyers of the Luftwaffe brought down while operating over the English Channel, and were constructed under the direction of the German Ministry of Air Navigation in 1940 at the suggestion of Generaloberst Ernst Udet, Director-General of Equipment for the Luftwaffe.
+The buoys were developed for flyers of the Luftwaffe brought down while operating over the English Channel during the Battle of Britain, and were constructed under the direction of the German Ministry of Air Navigation in 1940 at the suggestion of Generaloberst Ernst Udet, Director-General of Equipment for the Luftwaffe.
 Because of this, an alternate name for them was the Udet-Boje.

 The initial buoys were a simple design, 2 m high, and 1 × 5 m in size, offering little in the form of shelter.
 A flag pole allowed a flag or lamp to be hoisted, supplies included a basic medical kit, iron rations, water, life jackets and ropes.

 An improved buoy was designed and 50 were anchored in the English Channel during 1940.